Isolating and Parititioning (`iptables`)

 iptables

 works on the concept of "chains".
 As a packet travels through your system it will be processed by these chains in a given order.
-The Arch Linux guide on IP tables has a great diagram:
+The has a great diagram:

 You can remove the -s 8.8.8.8